OhmAB/Qiskit_Practice/CodingWithQiskit/README.md

-### **Qiskit Coding Practice**
+### **CodingWithQiskit**
-This repository contains my practice work using **Qiskit** in Jupyter Notebook.
+This folder contains my practice work using **Qiskit** in Jupyter Notebook.
 The files include various exercises and implementations related to quantum computing using IBM's Qiskit framework.

 ## **Contents**
 - 📄 **Qiskit_1**: Contains fundamental quantum circuit implementations, basic gates, and state visualization.